Fepozopo/bsc-faire/README.md

 This project includes both a command-line interface (CLI) and a graphical user interface (GUI) built with the [Fyne](https://fyne.io/) framework, making it accessible for both technical and non-technical users.

 ### Features

 - **Process Shipments CSV:** Select or specify a CSV file and process shipments, with detailed success/error feedback.
 Failed shipments are shown in the results.
+The GUI now displays a progress bar during shipment processing for a more responsive user experience.
+- **Responsive Progress Bar (GUI):** When processing shipments, the GUI shows a modal progress bar dialog until processing is complete, ensuring users see feedback even for long-running operations.
 - **Get All Orders:** Enter a sale source (`21`, `asc`, `bjp`, `bsc`, `gtg`, `oat`, or `sm`) to fetch and display all orders.
 Advanced filtering by state, limit, and page is supported in CLI.
 - **Get Order By ID:** Enter a sale source and order ID to fetch and display a specific order.
 - **Test/Mock Mode:** CLI and GUI support mock processing for testing, with options to simulate failures.